 - Marketing and International Business students have life-changing learning experiences both inside and outside the classroom.

 - Internships help to build the capacity to apply knowledge.
-Eight of the last nine outstanding Foster College intern awards have been to students from our department.

 - Our collegiate American Marketing Association chapter provides opportunities to network with business leaders and to learn outside the classroom.